zowe/docs-site/docs/getting-started/zowe_faq.md

 <summary></summary>

-See the [Zowe FTP extension README](https://github.com/zowe/zowe-explorer-ftp-extension/#readme) in GitHub for information about how to build, install, and use FTP as your back-end service for working with UNIX files.
+See the [Zowe FTP extension README](https://github.com/zowe/zowe-explorer-ftp-extension/#readme) in GitHub for information about how to install FTP from the Visual Studio Code Marketplace and use it as your back-end service for working with UNIX files.

 </details>